-What is resale shared ownership?
+What is a resale shared ownership?

-Resale shared ownership occurs when an existing shared owner wishes to sell their portion of a property.
 Unlike typical home sales, the sale involves only a part of the property's full market value.

-As a buyer, you're purchasing a share from the current owner, while paying rent on the remaining portion.
 This arrangement makes entering the housing market more attainable for you, especially if your income limits options for full ownership.

 How it differs from new build shared ownership

-Resale shared ownership and new build shared ownership are siblings with distinct traits.
 In resale shared ownership, you're buying an existing lease from a current owner.
 The property has already been lived in and the price reflects the open market's valuation.
-Contrastingly, new build shared ownership involves purchasing a share of a property off plan or just after construction.

 This type of ownership often appeals to those who fancy starting fresh, but it may come with longer wait times and uncertainty about the finished product.
-Resale properties, being pre-owned, offer a quicker route to homeownership with a clear picture of what you're buying into.

 Eligibility for resale shared ownership

-Resale shared ownership homes present a different route into homeownership.
-To qualify as a shared owner, you'll need to meet specific criteria.
-Typically, you must be at least 18 years old and your annual household income should not exceed a set threshold.
+Your annual household income should not exceed a set threshold.
 This threshold varies depending on your location in the UK and the price of the property you're interested in.

-Additionally, priority is often given to first-time buyers, or those who once owned a home but can't afford to buy one now due to circumstances like divorce or downsizing.
-If you're already a shared owner looking to move, you might also be eligible.
-Before proceeding, contacting your local HomeBuy agent can provide clarity and personalized advice.
+Priority is often given to first-time buyers, or those who once owned a home but can't afford to buy one now due to circumstances like divorce or downsizing.

-Remember, the income assessment will include the total income of all home occupants.
-It's not just about your salary; other income sources, such as bonuses or freelance work, count too.
-Being aware of these details is key.
+Being aware of these details is important.
 After all, you're aiming for an affordable home, and fitting within these income brackets helps in securing a shared ownership home that suits your monthly outgoings.

 Finding the right resale shared ownership property